-45 university students from diverse universities were selected to take part in The Green Student Bootcamp Challenge, a 12 week programme designed to encourage students towards sustainable and healthy lifestyle choices.
+45 university students were selected to take part in The Green Student Bootcamp Challenge, an experiential learning programme in nature designed to encourage students towards sustainable and healthy lifestyle choices.

-Every Friday afternoon students gathered at our location to learn how to; grow food at home, compost food waste, cook healthy plant-based recipes, brighten up their urban environments, think about what sustainability means to them, debate and define sustainable values and learn practical tools to manage stress for increased well-being.
+Every Friday afternoon students gathered at our location on the campus of the Vrije Universiteit (VU Amsterdam) to learn how to; grow food at home, compost food waste, cook healthy plant-based recipes, brighten up their urban environments, think about what sustainability means to them, debate and define sustainable values and learn practical tools to manage stress for increased well-being.

 Students worked together in our organic garden to learn how to design a balanced and healthy garden.
 They learned how to grow plants for food, pollinating insects, wildlife and for pest control as well as how seasons and climate affect what we grow and eat.
 Each week the students received a different challenge – from bringing a ‘worm hotel’ compost container home filled with new worm housemates, to creating healthy seasonal recipes using vegetables and herbs from the organic garden they created.
 The students were challenged with organising their graduation party at the end of the programme, where they created a menu of healthy plant-based snacks using the harvest from their garden.